tyconsulting/blog.tyang.github.io/_posts/2014-04-21-experience-migrating-hyper-v-clusters-using-system-center-orchestrator-2012.md

 </ul>
 <strong>01.
 Data Gathering</strong>

-The purpose of the first runbook “Data Gathering” is to connect to both cluster nodes and gather few information for the subsequent runbooks.
+The purpose of the first runbook "Data Gathering" is to connect to both cluster nodes and gather few information for the subsequent runbooks.
 The only information that the operator needs to provide is the server names for both nodes.

 <a href="http://blog.tyang.org/wp-content/uploads/2014/04/SNAGHTML5dd4ff.png"><img style="display: inline; border-width: 0px;" title="SNAGHTML5dd4ff" src="http://blog.tyang.org/wp-content/uploads/2014/04/SNAGHTML5dd4ff_thumb.png" alt="SNAGHTML5dd4ff" width="470" height="330" border="0" /></a>